life-itself/community/content/blog/evolving-an-emerging-ecosystem-2024.md

 ---
 We are pleased to publish *Evolving an Emerging Ecosystem*, a report on key challenges and capacities for change agents in the "emerging ecosystem".

+This research study is part of [Cohere+](https://lifeitself.org/blog/2023/08/30/cohere-erasmus-mapping-announce), an educational field-building project part-funded by the European Union.
+The Cohere+ project is a collaboration between: Life Itself; The Hague Center for Global Governance, Innovation and Emergence; the Institute for Integral Studies; Emerge; and the Ekskäret Foundation.

 Below, you can:
 - Read the Executive Summary of the report
 - Read and download the full report